mcozkan/OnePageCV/README.md

 # M. Çağrı Özkan – Data Science Portfolio Website

-This repository contains the source code for my personal portfolio website, designed to showcase my professional background, technical skills, and selected data science projects.
+This repository contains the source code for portfolio website, designed to showcase any professional background, technical skills, and selected projects.

 ---